 Understanding the real cause of tooth decay…

-But when we really understand why a food causes problems, we’re much more able to take ownership of that information and apply it in our lives to create positive change.
+But when we really understand why a food causes problems, we’re empowered to take ownership of that information and apply it in our lives to create positive change.

-Dr. Mellanby is credited with the discovery of vitamin D, which you know from our article, “What foods support our oral health?” is an important component to health.
+Dr. Mellanby is credited with the discovery of vitamin D, which is an important component to health (as you know from our article, “What foods support our oral health?“).

-Vitamin D plays a crucial role in the development and repair of healthy bone tissue including teeth.
+Vitamin D plays a crucial role in the development and repair of healthy bone tissue, including teeth.